GPU Compiler Engineer

 B.S. in Computer Science or equivalent experience

-- • Background in GPU programming models, such as Metal, Vulkan, DirectX, OpenGL, OpenCL, or CUDA.
+- • Background in GPU programming models, such as Metal, OpenGL, DirectX, OpenCL, or CUDA

-- • You have developed and optimized compilers for modern architectures.
+- • Experience developing optimizing compilers for modern architectures.

 - • Practical experience with real-time rendering and writing shaders.

-- • Familiarity with analyzing generated code for optimization/code generation opportunities.
+- • You are familiarity with analyzing generated code for optimization/code generation opportunities.